hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

             </td>
             <td>
                 <b>
-                    When tls is on, use passthrough framer and passthrough handshaker to avoid double encryption
+                    When tls is on, use plain framer and handshaker to avoid double encryption
                 </b>
             </td>
         </tr>